Georgetown-MDI-Beeck-Collaboration/p2c2024-RAG-benchmark/README.md

     dateFormat  X
     axisFormat %s

+    section *Perplexity
+    Simple MC (F1)         : 0, 98
+    Short QA (ROUGE-1)   : 0, 3
     section Naive RAG
-    Simple MC (F1)         : 0, 83
+    Simple MC (F1)         : 0, 88
     Short QA (ROUGE-1)   : 0, 11
     section PaperQA
-    Simple MC (F1)         : 0, 92
+    Simple MC (F1)         : 0, 90
     Short QA (ROUGE-1)   : 0, 22
     section GraphRAG
-    Simple MC (F1)         : 0, 79
+    Simple MC (F1)         : 0, 65
     Short QA (ROUGE-1)   : 0, 13
     section Logic LLM
     Simple MC (F1)         : 0, 88
     Short QA (ROUGE-1)   : 0, 10
-    section *PolicyEngine
+    section **PolicyEngine
     Simple MC (F1)         : 0, 45
     Short QA (ROUGE-1)   : 0, 0
 ```
+> *Baseline model, the Short QA using ROUGE-1 may not clearly shows the quality of answer for short QA. 🚧 We will replace it with a large language model judge.

-> *We counted "Didn't answer" as incorrect for all models in our F1 score.
+> **We counted "Didn't answer" as incorrect for all models in our F1 score.
 PolicyEngine got 100% correct in 45 questions and not able to answer other questions as knowledge not implemented by the developer team yet.
 0 in short QA just because not yet able to answer short QA before next upgrade.